-Integrating the Honeygain SDK with Windows .NET/C# applications
+Integrating Honeygain SDK with Windows .NET/C# applications

 This guide will go through the process of integrating and using Honeygain SDK in your .NET/C# desktop application.